People

 April Gonçalves

 who is a PhD student under Bob Atkey's direction.
-April's homepage.
+See April's webpage.

 Alumni

-who worked as an RA on Clemens Kupke's COVER project, and is also interested in the compositionality of formal verification and programming within a coalgebraic framework.
+who is interested in the compositionality of formal verification and programming within a coalgebraic framework.
+See Jade's webpage.

 who was a PhD student under Ross Duncan's direction.
 Joe successfully defended his thesis "Hopf-Frobenius Algebras" in January 2024, with Chris Heunen as external examiner, and Jules Hedges as internal.